dfuse-io/docs/content/eosio/public-apis/tutorials/streaming-transactions.md

 This query `account:eosio.msig action:propose` will stream transactions containing action of type `propose` action for the account `eosio.msig`

-Take a look at {{< external-link href="https://docs.dfuse.io/#search-query-language-specs" title="Search query language specs">}} for complete documentation.
+Take a look at our [Search Query Language specs]({{< ref "notions/public-apis/search-query-language" >}}) for complete documentation.

 ## Cursor and Block Numbers Management
 Complete API documentation is accessible through {{< external-link href="https://mainnet.eos.dfuse.io/graphiql/" title="GraphiQL">}}
 - `lowBlockNum` parameter is the lower block number boundary, inclusively.
 A zero or negative value means a block relative to the head or last irreversible block (depending on if your query contains the `irreversibleOnly` flag).
 - `cursor` parameter is an opaque data piece that you can pass back to continue your search if it ever becomes disconnected.
 Retrieve it from the cursor field in the responses of this call.
 It is safe to use the same cursor in BOTH directions (forward and backward).

-The cursors are part of each responses stream from the server and should always store on reception.
-When your process/server is restarted, you should retrieve the last cursor received from the server and use it in your next query. {{< external-link href="https://docs.dfuse.io/#searching-through-graphql" title="See more">}}
+The cursors are part of each response stream from the server and should always be stored on reception.
+When your process/server is restarted, you should retrieve the last cursor received from the server and use it in your next query (see [Understanding Cursors]({{< ref "notions/public-apis/understanding-cursors" >}}) for more info).

 {{< tabs "load-cursor" >}}
 {{< tab lang="go" >}}